dewe/Simple.Triggers/Readme.md

-# Simple.Timer
+# Simple.Triggers

-Toying with simplest possible timer implementations, safe for server side use in asp.net.
+Toying with scheduling and triggers for server side use in .net.